-Immature Units should use a blend of actual, calculated or forecastedactual -costs.
+Immature Units should use a blend of actual, calculated or forecasted costs.
 The weighted blend should be based on the ratio of historical operating hours to projected hours to meet 50,000 or achieving ten years of operation whichever comes first.
-All historical, calculated, and/or forecasted costs are to be converted to current year dollars.
+All historical, calculated, and/ or forecasted costs are to be converted to current year dollars.

-When a Market Seller has less than one year of operating history available, the Market Seller may use the current year Variable Operations and Maintenance Default Value by resource class published by the EIA (provide link). information is not available to the Market Seller, estimates may be developed based on a methodology consistent with the provisions of this Manual 15 related to VOM, such as, but not limited to:
+When information is not available to the Market Seller, estimates may be developed based on a methodology consistent with the provisions of this Manual 15 related to VOM, such as, but not limited to:

-Regional industry average
+- Regional industry average

-Industry average in PJM
+- Industry average in PJM

-Forecasted value based on Long Term Business Plan
+- Forecasted value based on Long Term Business Plan

-Information from Original Equipment Manufacturer (OEM)
+- Information from Original Equipment Manufacturer (OEM)

-Or information from sister units
+- Or information from sister units